-- How would a child know a time when it is important to share difficult emotions? - Why should a person share difficult emotions? - When is it okay to keep emotions to yourself? - What might be hard about asking for help? - Who are safe adults with whom to share difficult emotions or life circumstances?
+- How would a child know a time when it is important to share difficult emotions? - Why should a person share difficult emotions? - What might be hard about asking for help? - Who are safe adults or peers that I can share difficult emotions or life circumstances? - What are the qualities that make an adult or peer safe? - How can I identify things that are in my control vs. things that are not?